 Address: Jalan Kebun Bunga, Pulau Tikus, 10350 George Town, Penang, Malaysia.

 Saint George's Church

-Built-in 1818, Saint George's Church is one of the oldest buildings in Penang.
-At the entrance, there is the grand Francis Light memorial constructed in honour of Francis Light.
+Built in 1818, Saint George's Church is the oldest Anglican church in Penang.
+At the entrance, there is the grand memorial pavilion constructed in honour of Francis Light.

 Address: 1, Lebuh Farquhar, George Town, 10200 George Town, Penang, Malaysia.